AlexMercedCoder/GuideToBecomingACoder/python.md

 ## Trouble Shooting Notes

 - Make sure to install some system to manage virtual environments, the Pycharm IDE can handle this for you making managing python projects much easier.

+- If you like python but need speed, Nim is a python like language that is types and compiled allowing you to write blazing fast applications using python like syntax